 I am an analytical teacher with a friendly attitude which tends to suit children very well.
 Although I like to use examples both from my own games and those of grandmasters to help students understand how they can improve, I often prefer to focus on individual elements of the game, such as utilising the power of each individual piece.
 It is important to start off with simple concepts before introducing other, more complex, elements of the game.

-Normally I teach students at their homes or even over Skype.
+Normally I teach students at their homes, but can also do so over Skype.

 Please contact me for further details regarding this.